Photographing Neurodivergent Kids: A Candid Conversation with Meredith

 Meredith:

-In my client intake forms, I always include a spot that says, “Tell me anything I should know.”
+In my client intake forms, I always include a spot that says, “Is there anything else I should know?”
 If there are sensory needs, communication styles, emotional triggers—anything—it helps me show up better for your kid.

-Also, little things like a mom fixing their kid’s hair?
-I photograph that too.
+That said, little tender things like a mom instinctively fixing their kid’s hair?
+Bring it.
+Details like that are gold.
 It’s real.
 It’s love.
+It’s awesome.

 Q: Has working with neurodivergent kids changed how you approach photography in general?